How to use 'if' in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application from a single prompt.
+The Agent writes the code, tests for errors, and helps you deploy your app directly from your browser.
 Start building with Replit.